ciddi89/ioBroker_device_watchdog/README.md

 ## Changelog:
 Version 0.0.6:
 - the array "keine" was counted as device.
 Changed it that zero devices are really count as zero.
+- changes standard battery warning from 70% to 30%

 Version 0.0.5:
 - added const to choose the pushover instanz